xI-Mx-Ix/Velthoric-Docs/docs/07-raycasting-against-the-world.md

 Raycasting is the process of sending out an invisible line (a "ray") from a point in a certain direction to see what it hits.
 It's a fundamental tool for detecting objects, aiming, and creating interactive tools.

-XBullet provides a powerful and unified raycasting system through the `PhysicsRaytracing` class.
-Its key feature is that it can simultaneously check for collisions against both **XBullet physics objects** and **standard Minecraft blocks and entities**, automatically returning the closest object hit.
+Vortex Physics provides a powerful and unified raycasting system through the `VxRaytracing` class.
+Its key feature is that it can simultaneously check for collisions against both **Vortex physics objects** and **standard Minecraft blocks and entities**, automatically returning the closest object hit.

 ## Understanding the Hit Results